Chief Meyers: Personal life

 The media displayed affection for the Native American ball player because he was interesting and original.
 On off-days or rain outs, Meyers would visit historical monuments, watch local college teams practice, and frequently visited museums and exhibits.

 Meyers was interviewed by Lawrence Ritter for The Glory of Their Times in March 1964.
 This brought him a great deal of fame, years after he had left baseball.
 Lawrence Ritter told a story that Chief Meyers would stay with the L.A.
-Dodgers when they stayed at the Biltmore Hotel (currently located at 22 Vanderbuilt Ave. near Grand Central Station) and they would ride the Dodger bus to go to the games at Shea Stadium.
+Dodgers when they stayed at the Biltmore Hotel (currently located at 22 Vanderbilt Ave. near Grand Central Station) and they would ride the Dodger bus to go to the games at Shea Stadium.
 Meyers was not employed by the Dodgers but the owner, Walter O'Malley, let him travel with the team on the team's expense.
 Meyers loved it because he loved being around baseball.
 One time, he sat next to Maury Wills on the bus and they talked baseball.
 Walter O'Malley had a bad reputation by some because he was blamed for taking the Dodgers out of Brooklyn but he at least he was kind to Meyers.

 Meyers died in 1971 and was interred at Green Acres Memorial Park in Bloomington, California.
 His grave marker indicates he served as a private in the United States Marine Corps during World War I.